angular-devs-france/angular-tutorials/src/content/docs/legacy-course/introduction.md

 :::caution
 This course was designed with **Angular v14** and does not cover the latest versions.
-It is intended to help beginners integrate into older Angular projects.
-Excellent features have been added to Angular since v14, but they have a different impact on how applications are built.
+It is intended to help beginners onboarded on older Angular projects.
+Awesome features have been added to Angular since v14, but they impact applications in a way a dedicated course will be more appropriate.
 Our goal is to help you feel comfortable integrating into older projects.

 **We will soon publish a new course for the latest version of Angular.**